-The writing of a thesis is optional.
 The Graduate School policy is that published manuscripts are not accepted to fulfill the thesis requirement for the master's degree.
 An exception may be made if the manuscript was prepared under the supervision of an approved thesis adviser on a subject approved by the department as appropriate for the degree program and permission was obtained from the Graduate School for its publication.